jvs/knives/README.md

 - **With a banker:** Player to the left of the banker leads
 - **Leaster/Moster:** Player to the left of the dealer leads
+- The player may lead with any card.

 ### Following Suit